ccbt87/docs/Dev_Env_setup/README.md

 ![Import](images/2.2.12.PNG)

-or go to File > New > Project from Existing Sources.
+or go to File > New > Project from Existing Sources if the IDE is open.

 ![Import](images/2.2.13.PNG)